 Evacuation proctography (defecography) is a fluoroscopic technique to evaluate pelvic floor disorders.
 The technique traditionally involves fluoroscopy and barium, but an analogous MRI technique has also been developed (see: MR defaecating proctography).

-- incomplete defecation / constipation
+- incomplete or obstructed defecation / constipation

 - pelvic floor disorder